vishvAsa/vedAH_Rk/shAkalam/saMhitA/griffith/09/002/08_taM_tvA.md

 +++
 To thee who givest ample room we pray, to win the joyous draught:
-     Great are the praise&amp; due to thee.
+     Great are the praise& due to thee.